Unity-Environmental-University/LXD-Documentation/Writerside/topics/Form-Email-Template.md

                 bio/picture, grading.
 There is also a Labster Instructor Guide that you should review if your course contains a Labster simulation(s) in the course modules.
             </li>
-            <li>Consult the Instructor Guide in your course for a brief overview of important information for teaching
+            <li>Consult the Instructor Guide in your course for a brief overview of important information for teaching the course.
+The Instructor Guide will also include a note in the top right corner indicating if the course was recently updated (with a specific date); if you taught this course prior to the most recent updates, we encourage you to review the course carefully so you are familiar with the updated content.
-                the course
             </li>
             <li>If you have technology or Canvas related questions, please contact <a
                 href='mailto:helpdesk@unity.edu'>helpdesk@unity.edu</a>.